Mother Goose Rock 'n' Rhyme: Production

 The script for Mother Goose Rock 'n' Rhyme was written by Mark Curtiss and Rod Ash, based on a story by Hilary Hinkle and Linda Engelsiepen.
-Jeff Stein was brought on to direct and Shelley Duvall, who also produced, was named as portraying Little Bo-Peep.
+Jeff Stein was brought on to direct and Shelley Duvall, who also produced, was cast as Little Bo-Peep.
 Filming took place over 21 days at a warehouse repurposed for filming.
-The movie had a budget of $2.5 million and starred Jean Stapleton, Dan Gilry, and several musical bands and artists.
+The film had a budget of $2.5 million and starred Jean Stapleton, Dan Gilroy, and several musical bands and artists.
 Of the film, Duvall stated that she wanted it to appeal to both adults and children, and that she did not want to condescend to younger viewers.

+The sets were designed by songwriter and visual artist Allee Willis who was also known for creating unique works for music videos for artists like Debbie Harry, Heart, and MTV's show Just Say Julie.

 The film marked the first time that Duvall and her co-star Dan Gilroy met; the two would later go on to marry.

 Release

 Mother Goose Rock 'n' Rhyme premiered on the Disney Channel on May 19, 1990, followed by a release on VHS later that same year.